- Residential Life

 If you plan to study away in the spring and do not wish to live in the Summit House or you do not get a space during the Summit House draw, you may participate in the All Day Draw on March 26 and choose a space for fall semester.
 Your housing agreement will be cancelled for spring semester if you study abroad spring 2016.

-All rising juniors and seniors who have accepted the Housing and Dining Agreement for 2014-2015 may enter the draw at any time between 7:30 am and 5:30 pm.
+All rising juniors and seniors who have accepted the Housing and Dining Agreement for 2015-2016 may enter the draw at any time between 7:30 am and 11:59 PM.
 Fully matched groups may select a room, suite, cottage or apartment, that corresponds to the number in their group.
 You may select your space any time during the draw by logging onto your MyHousing page.
 The options you see are based on the number of your group.
 A group of three will see only triple rooms or suites.
 If you do not have any matches, you will see only single rooms.
 Matching will be open throughout the draw so feel free to add and drop matches as you explore all spaces available.
-Select the space that is the best fit for you.
 Once you select a space, the Housing and Dining Agreement you accepted earlier is invoked.
-Congratulations you've found a home!

 DRAWS FOR RISING SOPHOMORES